 - Dermatomal: herpes zoster (shingles) during the recovery phase.

-Scratching a localized itch can lead to simple lichen, prurigo or prurigo nodularis.
+Scratching a localized itch can lead to simple lichen, prurigo, or nodularis.

 Systemic diseases can cause generalized pruritus.
 This is sometimes called metabolic itching.
-There is nothing wrong with the skin itself, at least until you see scales or skin lesions.
+There is nothing wrong with the skin itself until you see scales or skin lesions.

 Metabolic disorders include chronic renal failure (dialysis) and liver disease (with or without cholestasis).

-Uremic pruritus arises in patients undergoing dialysis due to a combination of xerosis (dry skin), secondary hyperparathyroidism, peripheral neuropathy (nerve disorders), and inflammation.
+Uremic pruritus arises in patients undergoing dialysis due to xerosis (dry skin), secondary hyperparathyroidism, peripheral neuropathy (nerve disorders), and inflammation.

-The secondary hyperparathyroidism that also occurs in dialysis patients leads to microprecipitation (deposition) of calcium and magnesium salts in the skin, triggering the degeneration of mast cells, releasing serotonin and histamine.
+The secondary hyperparathyroidism in dialysis patients leads to microprecipitation (deposition) of calcium and magnesium salts in the skin, triggering the degeneration of mast cells and releasing serotonin and histamine.

-Once the chronic pruritus has occurred, there may be secondary changes in the nerves of the skin and central nervous system that increase the itching sensation.
+Once the chronic pruritus has occurred, there may be secondary changes in the skin and central nervous system nerves that increase the itching sensation.

 Hepatogenic pruritus is more common in intrahepatic than extrahepatic cholestasis.
-Examples of intrahepatic cholestasis are associated with chronic viral hepatitis, primary biliary cirrhosis, cholestasis related to pregnancy.
+Examples of intrahepatic cholestasis are chronic viral hepatitis, primary biliary cirrhosis, and cholestasis related to pregnancy.

-Extrahepatic cholestasis is associated with pressure on the bile ducts, for example, from pancreatic tumors or pseudocysts.
+Extrahepatic cholestasis is associated with pressure on the bile ducts, such as pancreatic tumors or pseudocysts.
 It is believed that cholestasis releases toxic substances from the liver, which stimulates the neural fibers of itchy skin.

-Characteristically, cholestatic pruritus is more severe at night; It tends to affect the hands, feet and areas where clothing rubs on the skin.
+Characteristically, cholestatic pruritus is more severe at night; it affects the hands, feet, and areas where clothing rubs on the skin.
 Hematological disorders include iron deficiency anemia and polycythemia vera.

-Generalized pruritus along with glossitis (inflammation of the tongue) and angular cheilitis (inflammation of the corners of the mouth) are seen in iron deficiency anemia.
+In iron deficiency anemia, generalized pruritus, glossitis (inflammation of the tongue), and angular cheilitis (rash of the corners of the mouth).

-In polycythemia vera, the itching is usually precipitated by contact with water (watery pruritus), for example after a shower.
-It is believed that this is mediated by the effect of platelets, serotonin and prostaglandins.
+In polycythemia vera, the itching is usually precipitated by contact with water (watery pruritus), for example, after a shower.
+This is believed to be mediated by the effect of platelets, serotonin, and prostaglandins.

 Endocrine disorders include thyroid disease and diabetes mellitus.

-In diabetes mellitus, localized itching tends to occur in the perianal / genital region usually due to Candida albicans or dermatophytic infections.
+In diabetes mellitus, localized itching occurs in the perianal/genital region, usually due to Candida albicans or dermatophytic infections.

-It is not clear whether metabolic abnormalities such as renal failure, autonomic failure or diabetic neuropathy contribute to this.
+It is unclear whether metabolic abnormalities such as renal failure, autonomic failure, or diabetic neuropathy contribute to this.

-Paraneoplastic itching is associated with lymphoma (Hodgkin’s disease), leukemia, solid organ tumor (eg, lung, colon, brain).
+Paraneoplastic itching is associated with lymphoma (Hodgkin’s disease), leukemia, and solid organ tumor (e.g., lung, colon, brain).

 Paraneoplastic pruritus refers to the itching associated with malignancy, commonly Hodgkin’s lymphoma.
 In Hodgkin’s lymphoma, pruritus is thought to be caused by the release of histamine, which may be related to eosinophilia.